OleOaks/mecrisp-stellaris-forth/doc/hardware/microcrontrollers/bluepill/bluepillstartup.rst

 The following items are needed to flash Forth onto a new Blue Pill:

-Don't worry, if you ever want to go back to Arduino just
+Don't worry, if you ever want to go back to Arduino, just flash a new program using Arduino.
+There are no special steps needed to go back-and-forth between Forth and Arduino.

 .. list-table::
    :widths: 20 40